archanapujar/archana-mapr-streams-sample-python/README.md

-## From Apache Kafka to MapR Streams
+## From Apache Kafka to HPE Data Fabric Streams

 1. The topics have moved from `"fast-messages"` to `"/sample-stream:fast-messages"` and `"summary-markers"` to `"/sample-stream:summary-markers"`
-2. The [producer](http://maprdocs.mapr.com/52/index.html#MapR_Streams/configuration_parameters_for_producers.html) and [consumer](http://maprdocs.mapr.com/52/index.html#MapR_Streams/configuration_parameters_for_consumers.html) configuration parameters that are not used by MapR Streams are automatically ignored
+2. The [producer](http://maprdocs.mapr.com/52/index.html#MapR_Streams/configuration_parameters_for_producers.html) and [consumer](http://maprdocs.mapr.com/52/index.html#MapR_Streams/configuration_parameters_for_consumers.html) configuration parameters that are not used by HPE Data Fabric Streams are automatically ignored
-3. The producer and Consumer applications are executed with the dependencies of a MapR Client not Apache Kafka.
+3. The producer and Consumer applications are executed with the dependencies of a HPE Data Fabric Client not Apache Kafka.

 That's it!

 ## Credits
 Note that this example was derived in part from the documentation provided by the Apache Kafka project.
-We have added short, realistic sample programs that illustrate how real programs are written using MapR Streams.
+We have added short, realistic sample programs that illustrate how real programs are written using HPE Data Fabric Streams.